Student & Parent Handbook

 For Students

 As a member of the Well-Trained Mind Academy, I pledge on my honor not to cheat, steal, lie or plagiarize.
-I understand that such acts violate the Honor Code and will result in punitive action at the discretion of my instructor, the dean, or the headmaster.
+I understand that such acts violate the Honor Code and will result in punitive action at the discretion of my instructor and the Academy dean.

 Students are expected to uphold the highest standards of conduct in order to ensure a respectful and safe learning environment for all members of the Well-Trained Mind community.
 These standards include: